tbrunsch/Marple/README.md

 Note that this hierarchy is not hard-coded, but users can configure Marple to support arbitrary hierarchies.
 Additionally, Marple supports code completion for these hierarchies, even if they contain spaces.
 See [Custom Hierarchy](#custom-hierarchy) for details.

-### Dynamic Typing
+### Evaluation Modes

+Marple provides three different evaluation modes:

+* static typing
+* dynamic typing
+* mixed typing

-Without dynamic typing, expressions are evaluated based on declared types.
+With static typing, expressions are evaluated based on declared types.
 You can only call methods and access fields that the declared types provide.
 When you need to analyze the runtime type, then you have to cast the instance to that type.

 With dynamic typing, expressions are evaluated based on runtime types.
 That saves you unnecessary casts, but forces the evaluation framework to evaluate subexpressions to determine the runtime type.
 In particular, methods will be executed even during code completion.
-This can be critical if the method has side effects or its evaluation is expensive.
-This is why dynamic typing is deactivated by default.
+This can be critical if the method has side effects or if its evaluation is expensive.

+Mixed typing is like dynamic typing, but without side effects.
+Particularly, no methods will be evaluated before the whole expression is evaluated.
+Instead, like with static typing the type of the value returned by a method is assumed to be the return type declared by the method.

 Consider a `JPanel` whose 11'th component is a `JButton`:<br/>
 ![Dynamic Typing Sample](images/dynamic_typing/sample.png)